alv2017/synchronous-block/README.md

 At this stage we will keep things simple and measure the endpoints response time using server side logging middleware.

-In order to measure the response time of a single endpoint we will send 100 consecutive requests to the endpoint and caluclate the average response time.
+In order to measure the response time of a single endpoint we will send 100 consecutive requests to the endpoint and calculate the average response time.

 The major goal at this stage is to set-up correctly the server side logging.